aligerum/smol/doc/Config.md

 Configuration files are in json format and are stored in config/.
 Each core has its own configuration by name (for example, if you have an express core called "api", it will pull its configuration from `config/api.json`).

 To generate the config files during deployment or development, run `smol make config` (see make config command documentation).
+For information about each core's configuration, see that core's config documentation.

 You also have a configuration for the project for common things like app name, development mode, etc. that are stored in `config/smol.json`.